 The remuneration of individual Board of Corporate Auditors members is determined through discussion by the members within the limit resolved at the General Meeting of Shareholders, after the validity of the levels, among other elements, has been affirmed by the Nomination / Remuneration Committee.

 The upper limit for cash remuneration was set at ¥80 million (not including the employee portion) per month, as approved at the 39th General Meeting of Shareholders held on June 29, 1999.
-In addition, the upper limit for stock remuneration (external executive directors are ineligible) was set at ¥100 million or 10,000 shares per year, as approved at the 58th General Meeting of Shareholders held on June 28, 2018.
-(However, due to a stock split conducted on April 1, 2023, the upper limit is currently 50,000 shares per year.)
+The payment of performance-linked remuneration to directors (excluding external directors) started from FY2024 within the limit for cash remuneration, as approved at the Board of Directors meeting held on February 26, 2024.

 |

-Notes: 1.
-Employee wages are not paid to directors serving concurrently as employees.
+2. Employee wages are not paid to directors serving concurrently as employees.

-Notes: 2.
-The Company has abolished executive bonuses.
+5. The Company has abolished executive bonuses.
 The amounts paid to directors do not include executive bonuses.

-Notes: 4.
-In order to strengthen the independence and objectivity of the Board of Directors, the amount of remuneration for each director is determined at the discretion of the “Nomination/Remuneration Committee” (consisting of Toshio Kagami, Representative Director, Chairperson of the Board of Directors; Yumiko Takano, Representative Director, Chairperson and CEO; Tsutomu Hanada, External Executive Director; Yuzaburo Mogi, External Executive Director; and Misao Kikuchi, External Executive Director).
+6. In order to strengthen the independence and objectivity of the Board of Directors, the amount of remuneration for each director is determined at the discretion of the “Nomination/Remuneration Committee” (consisting of Toshio Kagami, Representative Director, Chairperson of the Board of Directors; Yumiko Takano, Representative Director, Chairperson and CEO; Tsutomu Hanada, External Executive Director; Yuzaburo Mogi, External Executive Director; and Misao Kikuchi, External Executive Director).

 The Company believes in the need for long-term and amicable relationships with companies related to its business to drive sustainable growth and advances in the core Theme Park Segment.
 We maintain cross-shareholdings only in companies deemed to contribute to the deepening of mutual ties and enhancement of our corporate value.
 We will reduce such cross-shareholdings when said objectives cannot be met over the medium to long term.